Meet Our Team

 Standardized Patient Educator / Clinical Simulation Educator

 Corey received her Associate Degree in Nursing from Gainesville State College in Oakwood, GA, and her Bachelor of Science in Nursing from Georgia College and State University in Milledgeville, GA.
 She received her Master of Nursing in Nursing Education from Western Governors University in Millcreek, Utah.
 She has been a Registered Nurse since 2009 specializing in Orthopedics, Neurology, Trauma, and Inpatient Rehabilitation prior to working in nursing education.
-Corey is certified by the Association of Rehabilitation Nurses as a Certified Rehabilitation Registered Nurse, by the Accreditation Board for Specialty Nursing Certification in Nursing Professional Development, and by the National League for Nursing as a Certified Academic Clinical Nurse Educator.
+Corey is certified by the Association of Rehabilitation Nurses as a Certified Rehabilitation Registered Nurse, by the Accreditation Board for Specialty Nursing Certification in Nursing Professional Development, by the National League for Nursing as a Certified Academic Clinical Nurse Educator, and by the Society of Simulation in Healthcare as a Certified Healthcare Simulation Educator.

 At NGHS, Corey has served as the RN Residency Program Coordinator and as a Clinical Competency Educator before becoming a Clinical Simulation Educator with the SIM Center.
 She is an instructor in Basic Life Support and Advanced Cardiac Life Support through the American Heart Association.
 Corey specializes in new graduate nurse curriculum development and education and accreditation.
 She manages and collaborates with Public Relations on content marketing.